 Cariblue: Very nice, relaxing resort

 Puerto Viejo is famous for gorgeous beaches, lush jungles, a chill atmosphere, parties and abundant wildlife.
-On day 2, we recommend to check out the different beaches like Playa Cocles and Playa Chiquita and walk around Puerto Viejo town.
+On day 2, we recommend to checking out and walking around Puerto Viejo town.

 You can read about other things to do in Puerto Viejo here.